xmisao/rubyjump.vim/README.md

 ### Keymaps

-RubyJump provides there keymaps to Vim.
+RubyJump provides these keymaps to Vim.
 Keymaps are obverse commands.

 <table>